GST will improve our competitiveness!

 Tax rates have been continuously reduced on key items, leaving only about 30 items in the highest bracket and most mass consumption goods in the lower categories.
 For consumers, the overall benefits have been significant.

-Elimination of cascading taxation and lower logistics costs have stabilised prices.
+Elimination of cascading taxation and lower logistics costs have stabilized prices.
 Further, consumer protection through anti-profiteering provisions has ensured that the benefits of input tax credit or reduction in tax rates are available to the consumers.

 As the entire ecosystem becomes accustomed to this regime, an efficient business environment will emerge with higher transparency, lower transaction costs and better compliance.